YousefGamal-00/ALSU/README.md

 # ALSU
-An implementation for an Arithmetic and Logic Shift Unit (ALSU) with dedicated functionality according to its operational code.
+Implement an Arithmetic and Logic Shift Unit (ALSU) with specific functionalities based on its operational code using Verilog.
+Simulate the design using the ModelSim tool and synthesize it using the Vivado tool.